STEUBENVILLE — Owners of a gaming business raided a week ago for paying out cash prizes say they’re still not sure what they did wrong.

 “It wasn’t like we were trying to hide the place,” he said.
 “They’re trying to make us look like some kind of criminal act.”

-The state maintains the raid was by the book: Franks said the commission had been made aware of an establishment operating gambling machines making cash payouts and sent undercover officers in to investigate.
+OCCC maintains it was by the book: Franks said the commission had been made aware of an establishment operating gaming machines making cash payouts and sent undercover officers in to investigate.
 Search warrants were issued after the officers reported receiving cash for their winnings.

 Renforth, though, maintains he and Rowe are Cherokee and, as such, different rules apply.